JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-layout-modifiers.md

 }
 ```

-The order of modifier functions in the chain is significant.
+**The order of modifier functions in the chain is significant**.
 Each function makes changes to the `Modifier` returned by
 the previous function, so the sequence of calls directly affects the composable's final behavior and appearance.

 ## Built-in modifiers